 '''

 public interface ObserverMethod<T> extends Prioritized {

 public Class<?> getBeanClass();

+public Bean<?> getDeclaringBean();

 public Type getObservedType();

 public Set<Annotation> getObservedQualifiers();

 public Reception getReception();

 public TransactionPhase getTransactionPhase();

 public int getPriority();

 public void notify(T event);

 public void notify(EventContext<T> eventContext);

 public boolean isAsync();

 }

 '''

-- getBeanClass() returns the class of the type that declares the observer method. - getObservedType() and getObservedQualifiers() return the observed event type and qualifiers. - getReception() returns IF_EXISTS for a conditional observer and ALWAYS otherwise. - getTransactionPhase() returns the appropriate transaction phase for a transactional observer method or IN_PROGRESS otherwise. - getPriority() this method inherited from Prioritized interface returns the priority that will be used by the container to determine the notification order as defined in Observer ordering.
+- getBeanClass() returns the class of the type that declares the observer method. - getDeclaringBean() returns the Bean object that declares the observer method.
+Return value is undefined for synthetic observers. - getObservedType() and getObservedQualifiers() return the observed event type and qualifiers. - getReception() returns IF_EXISTS for a conditional observer and ALWAYS otherwise. - getTransactionPhase() returns the appropriate transaction phase for a transactional observer method or IN_PROGRESS otherwise. - getPriority() this method inherited from Prioritized interface returns the priority that will be used by the container to determine the notification order as defined in Observer ordering.
 If this method is not implemented the default priority APPLICATION + 500 is assumed. - notify() calls the observer method, as defined in Observer notification. - isAsync() returns true if the method is an asynchronous observer method otherwise returns false.